th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 <notice note >

-Hostname must be resolved from test boxes.
+Hostname must be resolved from the test boxes.

 </notice >